lost-egg/lost-egg.github.io/abilities.md

 | Superior  | Artifact 4--5, Manse 5  | Terrestrial Circle workings and at least one Celestial Circle working |
 | Legendary | Artifact N/A, Manse N/A | Celestial Circle workings and at least one Solar Circle working       |

+## Dodge

+Dodge represents your ability to avoid attacks.
+It determines Evasion, which is used against attack rolls.

+## Integrity

+Integrity represents your sense of self-assurance and self-resolution.
+It determines Resolve, which is used to resist social influence.

 ## Investigation

+Investigation represents your ability to uncover hidden details through search and analysis.

 ### Case Scene